-Plaintiffs reallege, restates, and incorporates by reference the allegations in the foregoing jurisdictional, and factual allegations.
+Plaintiffs reallege, restate, and incorporates by reference the allegations in the foregoing jurisdictional, and factual allegations.

-At all times relevant herein, Plaintiff’s had a right under due process and equal protection clauses of the state and federal constitutions not to be deprived of their constitutionally protected interest in property and exercise of religious liberty.
+At all times relevant herein, Plaintiffs had a right under due process and equal protection clauses of the state and federal constitutions not to be deprived of their constitutionally protected interest in property and exercise of religious liberty.
 U.S.C.
 Const.
 Amend.
 14; M.G.L.
 Const.
 Pt.
 1, Art.10.